 National Children’s Mental Health Awareness Week is dedicated to recognizing the importance of children’s mental health as part of the federal Substance Abuse and Mental Health Services Administration (SAMHSA)’s Public Awareness and Support Strategic Initiative.
 In Texas, awareness is more important than ever.
 One in five children and youth have a diagnosable mental health need.This could be due to lack of knowledge and access, or stigma.
 Whatever the reason, children and families need to know it’s okay to seek help.
-So help us recognize Children’s Mental Health Awareness Week on Saturday, May 10, Stand up and Soar for Children’s Mental Health!
+So help us recognize Children’s Mental Health Awareness Week on Saturday, April 30 and Stand Up and Soar for Children’s Mental Health!
 In coordination with the national theme, the theme for this year’s event is “Finding Help, Finding Hope.”

 The Texas System of Care has created a public awareness campaign to support SAMHSA’s key messages: to raise awareness about the importance of children’s mental health and that positive mental health is essential to a child’s healthy development from birth.
-We have decided upon “Stand up and Soar” as our campaign’s key theme, and we ask for our system of care champions’ support.
 We aim to reach parents, youth and families across Texas who may be struggling with mental health issues through guerilla marketing, social media, creative partnerships and press.
 Below we outline each tactic, and how our champions can personalize and apply those strategies to their individual communities.

-Press Release: A press release is a distributed announcement containing the who, what, where, when and why of an event.
+Press Release: A press release is an announcement containing the who, what, where, when and why of an event.
 It should be sent out to all relevant organizations, including but not limited to local media, your mayor and local politicians’ offices, commissioner’s court, relevant university groups and community stakeholders.
-Press releases should be one page and sent out early in the morning the day of the event.
-Often you can send a press release out early with an embargo until the specified date to give organizations advance notice.
-You can find a sample press release here:
+Press releases should be one page and distributed soon before the event.
+A press release is not the same as a media advisory.

-Many of us may recall when the NFL fined Brandon Marshall, a player from the Chicago Bears, $10,500 for wearing green shoes on the field in recognition of Mental Illness Awareness Week in 2013.
+In 2013 the NFL fined Brandon Marshall, a player from the Chicago Bears, $10,500 for wearing green shoes on the field in recognition of Mental Illness Awareness Week.
 Marshall was diagnosed with borderline personality disorder in 2011, and has been a vocal advocate for awareness ever since.
 SAMHSA has identified a green ribbon with mental health awareness for many years.
 We plan to continue the color association by encouraging participants to wear green shoes during the event.
 Green shoelaces or pinning a green ribbon to shoes are also cost-efficient options.
 We suggest a mile long walk to match all fitness levels.
 We strongly encourage you to reach out to your city’s event department to secure all necessary city permits with as much lead time as possible.

-- Today is CMHA Day!
-Communities in TX will #standupandsoar to raise awareness. #TxSOC
+- Today is CMHAD!
+Communities in TX are #findinghelpfindinghope

 - Fact: 1/5 kids have #mentalhealth needs.
-Today let’s make sure they know we care #standupandsoar #Texas
+Today let’s make sure they know they can #findhelpfindhope

 - We hope you have your green shoes & kites ready.
-Today is our #standupandsoar walk for #CMHA! #TxSOC
+Lets #standupandsoar for #CMHAD! #TxSOC

-- Be a voice for children’s #mentalhealth. #CMHA Week 2014, Let’s all #standupandsoar
+- Be a voice for children’s #mentalhealth. #CMHA Week 2016, Let’s all #findhelpfindhope

 - #Standupandsoar for children’s #MH.
-Join our #CMHA Week green shoe walk & kite flying ceremony here: [LINK TO YOUR EVENT]
+Join our #CMHA Event: [LINK TO YOUR EVENT]

 - One in Five children and youth have a diagnosable mental health need.
 Let’s make sure they know we care, and that a group of devoted people are working hard daily to change this.
 Stand up and Soar with us on Children’s Mental Health Awareness Week.
-Join our walk and kite flying ceremony here: [LINK TO YOUR EVENT]
+Join our event here: [LINK TO YOUR EVENT] #FindingHelpFindingHOpe

 - In support of Children’s Mental Health Awareness Week please share & change your profile picture to our Awareness Week logo: